 Rubber Bonded to Metal & Plastic

 Manville offers the ability to not just glue or adhere rubber to substrates, but to create a true vulcanized bond so tough and durable that the bond strength actually exceeds the strength of the rubber material.
 This type of bond is created with the metal or plastic parts being coated with rubber in situ in the mold during the rubber vulcanization.
-With this technique design engineers are able to combine rigidity, flexibility and resilience within a single finished component.
+Using this technique, our engineers are able to combine rigidity, flexibility and resilience within a single finished component.

-Manville Rubber Products can create strong, durable vulcanized bonds.
-We have decades of experience in bonding rubber to metals and plastics.
-We can work with metal or plastic inserts that you supply or we can supply machined or molded inserts to your specifications and provide you with complete finished assemblies.
+Manville Rubber Products has decades of experience with particular expertise in bonding rubber to metals and plastics.
+We work inserts supplied by our customers as well as inserts that we machine to your specifications, providing complete finished assemblies.

 Problem: A supplier to the aftermarket aerospace industry came to Manville Rubber with a small part that was creating a big problem.
 As a refurbisher of commercial aircraft galley and bathroom equipment, they were having trouble obtaining consistent sealing from a component controlling water flow in aircraft bathrooms.
 This small part was imperiling their effort to gain business as their refurbishments were deemed unsatisfactory.